Ladies' Literary Club Building

 The Ladies' Literary Club Building, also known as the William M. Davis House or the Arden H. Ballard House, was built as a private home, and is currently used as the meeting place for the Ladies' Literary Club.
 It is located at 218 North Washington Street in Ypsilanti, Michigan.
 It was designated a Michigan State Historic Site in 1965 and listed on the National Register of Historic Places in 1972.

-Early history
+History

 The Ladies' Literary Club Building was built in approximately 1843 as a home for William M. Davis.
 It was likely designed by Arden H. Ballard and built by his firm of Norris, Cross, and Ballard.
 At some point, it was sold to Elijah Grant, who operated a local dry goods store.
 When Grant died in 1851, his wife Mary and son Edward continued to live in the house.
 Mary died in 1883, and Edward continued to live in the house, his fortune slowly diminishing through a series of bad investments.
 He eventually began selling the furnishings, and in 1913 sold the house itself.
 The Ladies' Literary Club purchased the property to use as their meeting hall.